laro/Cilia/1 Basics/1 Types.md

 - _not_ ~~`Size`~~, ~~`SSize`~~, nor ~~`PtrDiff`~~,
 - _not_ ~~`Long`~~ nor ~~`LongLong`~~.

+`Int` is
+- `Int64` on virtually all modern systems,
-`Int` is `Int32` on systems with a 32-bit address bus only (i.e. old/small platforms, like Win32/x86),
+- `Int32` on systems with a 32-bit address bus only (i.e. old/small platforms, like Win32/x86),
-`Int` is `Int16` on systems with a 16-bit address bus (i.e. very old/small microcontrollers like AVR/ATmega328/Arduino Uno, 6502, Z80).
+- `Int16` on systems with a 16-bit address bus (i.e. very old/small microcontrollers like AVR/ATmega328/Arduino Uno, 6502, Z80).

 It is `Bool`, not ~~`bool`~~ nor ~~`Boolean`~~.